Single-Shot Quantum Error Correction in Intertwined Toric Codes

 results in a larger phase diagram.
 Note that each term acts only on edges or only on faces, so that we can analyze each sector separately.
 The phases and phase transitions are shown in Fig.~\ref{fig:2d-phase}.
 The phase transitions happen at $J_{Bf} = J_{X_e}$ and $J_{Be} = J_{Zf}$.

 Another useful Hamiltonian is

 which is the same as~\eqref{eqn:2d-phase} but with the $B$ terms replaced with $K$ terms.
-The edge and face qubits are coupled, so we cannot analyze the two sectors independently.
-However, we can still see that the relevant fixed-point Hamiltonians are $H_\Para$, $H_\TCE$, $H_\TCF$, and $H_\RBH$.
-Furthermore, we can find the locations of particular phase transitions.
-For example, by setting $J_{Ke}=0$, we find the Hamiltonian for 3d $\mathbb{Z}_2$ lattice gauge theory (recall that $B_f=K_f$ within the space of states obeying $Z_f=1$).
-This tells us that the transition between the paramagnetic and TCE phases happens at $J_{Kf}=J_{Xe}$ when $J_{Ke}=0$.
-Similar analyses apply when any any single coupling vanishes.
-If we instead set $J_{Zf}=J_{Xe}$ and $J_{Kf}=J_{Ke}$ then the transition is the standard RBH to paramagnet transition, which happens when all coefficients are equal.
-The resulting phase diagram looks something like Fig.~\ref{fig:2d-phase-B}, where solid lines represent phase boundaries at known locations and the dashed lines represent interpolated phase boundaries.
+Using duality transformations like those in Ref.~\cite{Muhlhauser2022}, we can show that the phase transitions happen at $J_{Ke}=J_{Zf}$ and at $J_{Kf} = J_{Xe}$.
+The resulting phase diagram looks like Fig.~\ref{fig:2d-phase-B}.